jabrena/raton-loco/README.md

 # raton-loco
-🐭 Raton Loco is a Windows utility to avoid the Screesaver
+🐭 Raton Loco is a Windows utility to avoid the Screensaver

 ## Usage